Aleksbgbg/SoftUni-Web-Fundamentals/README.md

-# SoftUni HTML / CSS Exercises
+# SoftUni Web Fundamentals Exercises
 A myriad of exercises for the SoftUni Web Fundamentals course.